Sea ice growth processes: Vertical growth

+where Tsi is the snow-ice interface temperature, Ts is the air-snow interface temperature, hi and hs are the ice and snow thicknesses.
+The water temperature Tw is assumed to be at or near freezing (Stefan problem).
+We can approximate the ice and snow thermal conductivities ki and ks, as an average over the layers.
+The surface heat budget defines the snow surface temperature Ts and includes four atmospheric heat fluxes:

-which are latent, sensible, longwave and shortwave fluxes, respectively.
+which are latent, sensible, longwave and shortwave radiation fluxes, respectively.
 For a description of the approximate parameterizations, see determining surface flux under sea ice thickness.
 The equation can be solved using a numerical root-finding algorithm such as bisection: the functional dependencies on surface temperature are given, with e being the equilibrium vapor pressure.
+Shortwave radiation may increase ocean surface temperatures and corresponding ocean heat fluxes, affecting heat balance at the ice-ocean interface.
+This process is a part of Ice–albedo feedback.